isabellapepke/riddleGame/README.md

         python riddleGame.py

-Follow the instruction from the program and enjoy.
+Follow the instructions from the program and enjoy!